 10 reasons the Bank won’t Lend you Money

-It can be frustrating to be denied again and again by banks when the application seems totally reasonable to you, especially if they’re not clear about their reasons for rejection.
-There are an enormous number of reasons banks will deny financing, and each case is unique, but here are ten of the most common.
+It can be frustrating when small business owners are denied again and again by banks when the application seems totally reasonable to you, especially if they’re not clear about their reasons for rejection.
+There are an enormous number of reasons banks will deny financing, and each case is unique, we’ll dive into alternative SME money.
+Firstly, here are the ten most common reasons why the bank won’t lend you money.

 1. Unstable cash flow